rezamokaram/my-notes/cncf/scylladb/data-modeling-201/17-global-secondary-index.md

 ## another explanation

-What is a Global Secondary Index (GSI) in ScyllaDB?
 In databases like ScyllaDB, data is usually stored and looked up using the Primary Key.
 But sometimes, you want to search for data using a different column (not the primary key).
 To do this, you can use a Secondary Index.

 Types of Secondary Indexes: